The CV boot at each end of your vehicle's drive axle is vital to the health of each CV joint.

-If they’re present, correct and tight that’s good.
 If they’re missing or if they're just a zip tie, you may well have dirt within the CV boot, or a lack of grease.
+You may need a CV boot banding tool for this.
 Replace a missing tie asap, but not before pulling the CV joint back from the wide end to check that there’s nothing in there but grease.

 - ’Box clever? - At the inner end, look for any signs of grease leaking out.
 Again, check the ties or clips and ensure that they’re holding the CV boot tight and in place.

 - Give Them a Massage - Rubber CV boots should be pliable.
 If they are dry and inflexible, they don't have many miles left on them.
 To be sure what state they're in, pull them, twist them, push the folds apart and look into the crevices.

 - Listen Closely - Spin the brake disc with the transmission in neutral.
 You'll often be able to hear a CV joint that is starting to go bad if you listen closely.
 The quiet clicking of a joint that has stated to fail is easy to miss when driving, but much more obvious from under the car with the wheel off.

 Then go for a test drive, making sure to stay on clean roads and parking lots, and then have another look.
 Do lots of tight turns to really flex the CV joints.
 If there are any grease spots when you look again, you know your CV boots are weeping.
 Simple.

-If you do find a leaking or torn CV joint boot, the proper course of action is to remove the entire drive axle and replace the boot, and often the CV joint, which we exmplain here.
-Depending on how many miles the car has on it, a rebuilt drive axle complete with CV joints and boots is likely the solution.
+If you do find a leaking or torn CV joint boot, you'll have to remove the entire drive axle and replace the boot, and often the CV joint, which your Haynes Manual will show how to do.

 In a pinch, if the CV joint appears to be in okay shape otherwise, a split CV joint boot can be quickly installed.
 Just like they sound, split boots, or quick boots, are sliced down one side to allow them to be fitted without removing the axle.
 Unfortunately, even the best split boot with good adhesive to seal up the split, isn't as good as an unsplit boot.